Boosts collagen production to revitalize the skin

 Up until recently, I’ve been pretty content relying on my arsenal of skincare products to keep my skin in check.
 Since entering my 30s earlier this year, I rely on vitamin C, lactic acid, and plenty of antioxidants to keep my skin healthy, glowy, and line-free.
 Other than freckles and spots from sun damage in my teens and occasional dryness, I, fortunately, don’t have too many concerns other than dull skin.
 That said, I’ve never really felt a need to dive into the world of beauty tech tools, especially considering I always thought them to be too time-consuming to use.

-Enter COVID-19, and suddenly I have all the time in the world to pamper myself and try all the fancy at-home treatments I never cared to try.
-Even though I’m sure I could have squeezed in a five-minute at-home microneedling treatment three nights before a global pandemic forced me to stay home, now I really had no excuse.
+Since working from home, I have all the time in the world to pamper myself and try all the fancy at-home treatments I never cared to try.
+Even though I’m sure I could have squeezed in a five-minute at-home microneedling treatment, now I really had no excuse seeing as I work from home.
 And even though my skin is in relatively good condition, who couldn’t benefit from stimulated collagen production to prevent future signs of aging and a sweet boost of radiance?

 The GloPRO Microneedling Facial Regeneration Tool is meant for PM use, so I worked it into my nighttime routine three nights a week over the course of 30 days.
 I would first cleanse and tone my skin (then prep with the GloPRO Skin Prep Pads until I ran out of the samples included in the kit) and then start the four-to-five minute treatment.
 Afterward, I would follow up with my current serum, Odacité’s All-Embracing Serum, and oil, Augustinus Bader’s The Face Oil.